NCEAS/eml/docs/eml-semantic-annotation-primer.md

 **resolve**  definition here

 <a name="glossary-rdf"></a>
-**Resource Description Framework (RDF)**:A family of World Wide Web Consortium (W3C) recommendations that enable the encoding, exchange, and reuse of structured metadata.
+**Resource Description Framework (RDF)**: A family of World Wide Web Consortium (W3C) recommendations that enable the encoding, exchange, and reuse of structured metadata.
 The RDF data model employs semantic triples composed of a subject, predicate, and object to share and integrate data across different applications and communities through the Web.

 <a name="glossary-semantic-statement"></a>
 **semantic statement**  definition here